What to expect during your appointments:

 A review generally takes place 6-8 weeks after the implant process has been completed.
 During this appointment final photographs and radiographs may be taken.

-To ensure optimal ongoing health of the dental implants and surrounding tissues, it is important for the implants to be reviewed by Dr Ashton and our hygienist every 6-12 months.
+To ensure optimal ongoing health of the dental implants and surrounding tissues, it is important for the implants to be reviewed by your clinician and our hygienist every 6-12 months.

-For more information on full arch bridges support by dental implants Cairns or to discover if this is the right teeth replacement solution for you, contact our friendly practice today to arrange a consultation with Dr Rod Ashton.
+For more information on full arch bridges support by dental implants Cairns or to discover if this is the right teeth replacement solution for you, contact our friendly practice today to arrange a consultation.